Markquese Bell

-Markquese Bell (born January 6, 1999) is an American football safety for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Florida A&M.
+Markquese Bell (born January 6, 1999) is an American professional football safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Florida A&M Rattlers.

-Early life and high school
+Early life

 Bell grew up in Bridgeton, New Jersey and attended Bridgeton High School.
+As a senior, he was the starter at quarterback and defensive back, tallying 885 rushing yards, 7 touchdowns, 76 tackles, 2 interceptions, 3 pass breakups and one forced fumble.
+He was a two-time second-team all-state selection and the 2015 South Jersey Times Offensive Player of the Year.

 He was rated a four-star recruit and committed to play college football at Maryland over offers from Ohio State, Rutgers, and Virginia.

 College career

-Bell began his college career at Maryland and joined the team as an early enrollee.
+Bell accepted a football scholarship from the University of Maryland.
 He was suspended entering his freshman season due to a violation of the team's code of conduct.
-Bell ultimately withdrew from the school before ever playing in a game for the Terrapins.
-He then transferred to Coffeyville Community College for the 2018 season and made 52 tackles with two interceptions.
-After the season, Bell transferred to Florida A&M for his remaining collegiate eligibility.
+He was ultimately expelled from the school before ever playing in a game for the Terrapins.

+He transferred to Coffeyville Community College for the 2018 season and made 52 tackles with two interceptions.
+After the season, Bell transferred to Florida A&M University.

+As a sophomore in 2019, he started 11 games at safety, posting 61 tackles (5 for loss), 5 interceptions (tied for the conference lead), 9 pass breakups and 2 forced fumbles.

+In 2020, he was not able to play, as the school opted to cancel its football games due to the COVID-19 pandemic.

+As a senior in 2021, he started 12 games, registering 95 tackles (led the team), 6.5 tackles for loss, 2 sacks, one interception, one pass breakup and 5 forced fumbles.
+He had 15 tackles (one for loss), one sack, and one forced fumble against the University of South Florida.